plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 Plausible Analytics provides a great and simple solution for all of the above.
 It is privacy-first, compliant with the different regulations and 45 times lighter than the market leader.

-## Main marketing decision is about saying no to options
+## Main marketing decision is about which options to say no to

 Some marketers embrace the "be everywhere" approach.
-They are represented on all the main social media platforms, they chase the upcoming channels and so on.
+They are represented on all the main social media networks, they chase the growth on upcoming platforms and so on.

 As a bootstrapped startup, resources are limited.
 You simply don't have enough time, money nor people to do everything, be everywhere and follow all the recommended marketing practices.
-You need to pick your battles, choose a selected few tactics and say no to the majority of "best practices".

-Here's what we do:
+**Here's what we do:**

-* We only have active social profiles on Twitter and Mastodon
+* We only have active social media profiles on [Twitter](https://twitter.com/plausiblehq) and [Mastodon](https://fosstodon.org/@plausible)
-* We put the majority of our effort into content
+* We put the majority of our marketing efforts into creating and publishing content

-And what we don't do:
+**And here's what we don't do:**

 * We don't do paid advertising
-* We don't track your every step and every click looking at your sessions
+* We don't track your every step and every click watching your sessions
 * We don't do A/B testing
 * We don't have spy pixels from Facebook and Google so we can retarget you
 * We don't try and collect your data in exchange for some freebies